flybirdcl/flybirdcl.github.io/README.md

 Tran, Trang Thi Kieu, et al. “A Review of Neural Networks for Air Temperature Forecasting.”
 Water, vol. 13, no. 9, May 2021, p.
 1294.
 Crossref, https://doi.org/10.3390/w13091294.

-## Reflection

-The team started this project late because this team decided to split off from the stock market prediction team a little late.
-If the team were to restart, it would be useful to spread the tasks out over a longer period of time.
-Continue work on the project would be creating a better user interface as well as getting more recent data, since the model is currently trained on 2012-2017 data.